The best email hosting services

 There are cheaper services around, but quality matters, too, and Rackspace does better than most.
 All plans include a 100% uptime guarantee, and top-quality 24x7x365 support via chat, ticket or phone to quickly solve any issues that might crop up.

 Ideal for those on a budget

 Email hosting can seem expensive, and that's largely because the big companies are forever competing to offer the largest amounts of inbox and file storage space.
 That's great if you need it, but not so much for light email users looking for a bargain.

 Fasthosts Standard Email plan is a stripped-back email hosting plan which offers the bare essentials for a very low price.

 Signing up gets you five Mail Lite accounts with a tiny 100MB inbox and a maximum of 10MB attachments, and two Mail Extra accounts with 2GB inboxes and support for attachments of up to 15MB.
 Both products give you webmail access only.
-That's limited, but look at the price: just $2.60 (£1.99) a month on the annual plan (at the time of writing, you can get 50% off for the first three months).
+That's limited, but look at the price: just $2.60 (£1.99) a month on the annual plan (at the time of writing, you can get 50% off).
 If your users genuinely don't need the gigabytes available elsewhere, Fasthosts more basic package could make a lot of sense.